top of page

 鄺展維

-Charles Kwong is a composer currently based in Hong Kong.
-His creative output focuses on orchestral music, chamber compositions for musicians across various musical cultures, site-specific music, and transdisciplinary works that depart from the paradigm of concert music.
-Approaching music as experiential situations, Kwong’s works often concern with the sensuality of time and space as revealed by sounds and the act of listening, the eclecticism of performance practices in their juxtapositions, site specificity, and the performativity of musical forms and genres.
+Charles Kwong is a composer from Hong Kong.
+Approaching music as collective experiential situations, his creative output focuses on orchestral music, instrumental compositions for musicians across diverse musical cultures, site-specific music, and transdisciplinary works that depart from the paradigm of concert music.

-Kwong’s music has been internationally featured in festivals such as Lucerne Forward, Ultraschall Berlin, Takefu, Ticino Musica, La Roque d'Anthéron, Marvão and IRCAM ManiFeste, among other professional presentations across Europe and Asia.
-In recent years he has received commissions from Ensemble recherche, Lucerne Festival, Takefu International Music Festival, Hong Kong Sinfonietta, Tai Kwun Contemporary, Hong Kong New Music Ensemble (HKNME), and Hong Kong Arts Festival, among others.
-Other renowned groups and musicians who performed Kwong’s music include London Philharmonic Orchestra, Ensemble intercontemporain, Ensemble of Lucerne Festival Contemporary Orchestra, Orchestre Philharmonique de Radio France, Orchestra UniMi, Neue Vocalsolisten Stuttgart, Divertimento Ensemble, Ensemble Offspring, Mario Caroli, Jeanne-Marie Conquer, Tadashi Tajima, Tosiya Suzuki, Edward Gardner, Christoph Poppen, Yip Wing-sie and Pierre-André Valade, among others.
+Kwong’s music has been internationally featured in festivals such as Lucerne Forward, Ultraschall Berlin, Takefu, Ticino Musica, La Roque d'Anthéron, Marvão and IRCAM ManiFeste, among other professional presentations.
+In recent years he has been commissioned by Ensemble recherche, Lucerne Festival, Takefu International Music Festival, Hong Kong Sinfonietta, Tai Kwun Contemporary, Hong Kong New Music Ensemble (HKNME), and Hong Kong Arts Festival, among others.
+Other renowned groups and musicians who performed Kwong’s music include London Philharmonic Orchestra, Ensemble intercontemporain, Ensemble of Lucerne Festival Contemporary Orchestra, Orchestre Philharmonique de Radio France, Orchestra UniMi, Neue Vocalsolisten Stuttgart, Divertimento Ensemble, Ensemble Offspring, Mario Caroli, Jeanne-Marie Conquer, Tadashi Tajima, Tosiya Suzuki, Colleen Lee, Edward Gardner, Yip Wing-sie, Christoph Poppen and Pierre-André Valade, among others.

-In 2020-2022, Kwong was engaged by Ensemble recherche for the collaborative project “the new recherche” which researches on the subject of gentrification, for which he wrote Migrating Tracks, which was subsequently performed in Berlin, Munich and Freiburg.
-For the 60th anniversary of the Hong Kong City Hall, in 2022 Kwong was commissioned the Lullabies - an orchestral piece for the programme of London Philharmonic Orchestra under the baton of Edward Gardner, who hailed the work as “wonderful, having a beautiful, light, airy quality, lots of fantasy and a real underlying wistful beauty which the orchestral have really enjoyed indulging in”.
-In 2016, ensemble intercontemporain performed Kwong’s Lachrymae in their first ever performance in Hong Kong in the ensemble’s history.
+In 2020-2022, Kwong was engaged by Ensemble recherche for the collaborative project “the new recherche” on the subject of gentrification, for which he wrote Migrating Tracks, performed in Berlin, Munich and Freiburg.
+For the 60th anniversary of the Hong Kong City Hall, in 2022 Kwong was commissioned the Lullabies - an orchestral piece written for the London Philharmonic Orchestra under the baton of Edward Gardner, who hailed the work as “wonderful, having a beautiful, light, airy quality, lots of fantasy and a real underlying wistful beauty which the orchestra have really enjoyed indulging in”.
+In 2016, in their first ever performance in Hong Kong in the ensemble's history, the intercontemporain performed Kwong’s sextet Lachrymae

 Born in 1985 in Hong Kong, Kwong in his formative years studied music at The Chinese University of Hong Kong and King’s College London, before earning his doctorate in compositions in 2013 from The University of York under the supervision of Thomas Simaku.
-Over the years, his artistic development has benefited significantly through tutelages and masterclasses by Toshio Hosokawa, Francesco Filidei, Mauro Lanza and Oscar Bianchi, among others.
+His artistic development has benefited significantly through tutelages of Toshio Hosokawa, Francesco Filidei, Mauro Lanza and Oscar Bianchi, among others.

-Kwong co-founded PROJECT21st in 2019 and has been its Artistic Director since then.
+Kwong co-founded PROJECT21st with Sharon Chan in 2019 and has been its Artistic Director since then.

 bottom of page